Want to be a Nassoon?

 We hold auditions at the beginning of each semester every year, so we encourage you to come out and audition for us this fall.

-We're excited to welcome members of the class of 2021 and 2020 to audition for the Nassoons!
-Our open house, which will be during the first week of February, is the perfect way to meet the guys, hear us sing, and learn more about anything Nassoons.
+We're excited to welcome members of the class of 2022 and 2021 to audition for the Nassoons!
+Our open house, which will be from 10:00pm - 12:00am on September 15th, is the perfect way to meet the guys, hear us sing, and learn more about anything Nassoons.
 If you are thinking about auditioning (or even if you aren't), it's a really fun night, so come out!

-Click below to sign up -- auditions will be held in early February.
+Click below to sign up -- auditions will be held September 17th, 18th, and 19th.

 If you still need convincing, check out our top 5 reasons to be a Nassoon.